wp-plugins/gator-cache/readme.txt

 * Maintenance release for 1.31
 * Replace php short tags which may cause fatal errors on some php configurations = 1.31 =
-* Adds support for caching SSL pages and the Wordpress HTTPS plugin = 1.20 =
+* Adds support for caching SSL pages and the WordPress HTTPS plugin = 1.20 =
 * Adds the ability to exclude custom directories and pages = 1.11 =